 Note: Although this is the best product I’ve found, the bond between aluminum honeycomb and resin is not ideal and could delaminate depending on conditions and factors during casting and while turning/processing.
 My testing showed minimal chipout overall using specific resins and turned by numerous different people with different pen turning skill levels, but all the blanks used during the testing period were made by me using my processes and resin products.

 Caution must be taken while turning blanks with this material embedded in it.
 The bond between the resin and honeycomb is fragile and can delaminate if overheated or stressed.
-For best results soak the material in acetone for 30 minutes and dry fully prior to casting to help remove any oils or other substances that can weaken the bond between the resin and honeycomb.
+For best results soak the material in acetone for 30 minutes and dry fully prior to casting to help remove any oils or other surface contaminants that may weaken the bond between the resin and honeycomb.
+To provide additional adhesion after casting and during turning, use super thin CA glue to strengthen any weak spots.